Prittlewell royal Anglo-Saxon burial: Theories about occupant

 The quality of the locally made objects, and the presence of imported luxury items such as the Coptic bowl and flagon, appear to point to a royal burial.
-The most obvious candidates were originally thought to be either Sæberht of Essex (died 616 AD) or his grandson Sigeberht II of Essex (murdered 653 AD), who are the two East Saxon Kings known to have converted to Christianity during this period.
+The most obvious candidates were originally thought to be either Sæberht of Essex (died 616) or his grandson Sigeberht II of Essex (murdered 653), who are the two East Saxon Kings known to have converted to Christianity during this period.
 As the evidence pointed to an early seventh century date, Sæberht was considered more likely.

 However, carbon-dating techniques have since indicated a revised date in the late 6th century.
-In May 2019, it was reported that a team of 40 specialists from the Museum of London Archaeology (MOLA) now believe the tomb could have belonged to Saexa, Sæberht's brother.
+In May 2019, it was reported that a team of 40 specialists from the Museum of London Archaeology (MOLA) now believe the tomb could have belonged to Sæxa, Sæberht's brother.
 Carbon dating had indicated that the tomb was built between 575 and 605, at least 11 years before Sæberht's death.
 Further details of the latest research have been published on the MOLA website.

 It is, however, also possible that the occupant is of some other wealthy and powerful individual whose identity has gone unrecorded.
 In the meantime, the occupant has acquired the popular nickname of the "King of Bling", in reference to the rich grave goods.

 For many years the location of Sæberht's remains has been uncertain.
 Medieval legend claims that Sæberht and his wife Queen Ethelgoda founded a monastery in London in 604 that later became the site of Westminster Abbey, and that they had been buried in the church there.
 A recessed marble tomb in the south ambulatory of the abbey purportedly contains the bones of Sæberht, although modern scholars cast doubt on its veracity.